• Skip to primary navigation

 1. To make the sponge cake, preheat the oven to 355°F (180°C).
 Grease an 8-inch (20 cm) round pan with softened butter and a pastry brush.
 Sprinkle the buttered tin with a tablespoon of flour and gently shake and tilt the pan.
 Tap the pan against the sink upside down to remove any excess flour.
 Alternatively, brush the baking tin with softened butter or use cooking spray, then line the bottom and sides of the pan with parchment paper.

 7. To assemble the cake, slice the cooled cake into three cake layers using a serrated knife or a cake leveler.
 Place the bottom layer onto a cake board, parchment, or serving plate, and soak it with the sugar syrup using a silicone or pastry brush.
-Then, spread a ⅖ inches (1 cm) thick layer of ganache.
+Then, spread a ⅖-inch (1 cm) layer of ganache.
 It takes about 6.4 oz.
 (180 g) of chocolate ganache for each layer.
 Repeat this process with the second layer, soak it with the syrup, and cover it completely with a ganache.
 Finally, place the third layer on top (no need to soak it) to complete the cake.
 Use an offset spatula to frost the sides and top of the cake with the remaining ganache.
-Let the cake stay at cool room temperature to set the ganache.
+Let the cake cool to room temperature to set the ganache.

 Notes